staceybellerose/SearchWidgets/README.md

 Simple Search Widgets
 =====================

-SearchWidgets is a small app to add Google Search and Google Voice Search icons to a user's home screen when they are not using a launcher that displays the Google Search bar.
+SearchWidgets is a small Android widget to add Google Search and Google Voice Search icons to a user's home screen when they are using a launcher that doesn't display the Google Search bar.

 License
 =======